aisk/pick/README.md

     >>> def go_back(picker):
     ...     return None, -1
     >>> picker.register_custom_handler(ord('h'),  go_back)
-    >>> option, index = picker.start()
+    >>> options = picker.start()

 * the custom handler will be called with the `picker` instance as it's parameter.
-* the custom handler should either return a two element tuple, or None.
+* the custom handler should either return a list of a two element tuple, or None.
-* if None is returned, the picker would continue to run, otherwise the picker will stop and return the tuple.
+* if None is returned, the picker would continue to run, otherwise the picker will stop and return the list of tuples.